The Delft method is faster

 In conclusion, the restricted teacher’s role is a Delft method fundamental.
 Why?
 Because in the Delft method, the student is active, the student thinks, and the student concludes.
 What you learn by experiencing and finding out yourself, stays forever.

 Let’s go to the last Delft method essential: grammar.

 Delft method essential three: grammar

 Did you ever wonder how a child learns the language?
-Why is the popular word for ‘native language’ ‘your mother’s tongue’?
+Why is the popular word for ‘native language’ ‘your mother tongue?
 It’s because you, as a baby, started imitating the nearest person – generally your mother.
-She fed, washed you and dressed you.
+She fed, washed you, and dressed you.
 Doing this, she was watching you, smiling at you, and … talking to you all the time.

 And when you were lucky, your parents read a story when you went to bed.

 Do you remember your parents correcting you?
-They may have told you the right word in case the one you made yourself did not exist.
+They may have told you the right word in case the one you made, did not exist.
 They may have done that occasionally – and it may have been of help.
-But even if they did not, your language got better, as long as you heard others talking.
+But even if they did not, your language improved as long as you heard others talking.

 Grammar in your language learning process

 How about grammar?
 Do you remember your parents first talking to you about today only and never about yesterday or last month – because you did not yet know the past tense?